-We also find artists exploring issues of strangers and public places.
-Artist Sophie Calle returned to her native Paris and intentionally followed people around the streets in order to rediscover her city.
-She soon learned how much she could ascertain about the lives and habits of her own unknown subjects.
+Artist, Sophie Calle intentionally followed people around the streets of Paris in order to rediscover her city.
 Calle became obsessed with the people she was following, especially the physical details of their existence.
-Eventually this obsession brought her to Venice, where she tracked down and secretly photographed a man she had previously followed in Paris.
-She then published a collection of photographs and writings in her book: Suite Ventienne, Please Follow Me [13].
+Eventually this obsession brought her to Venice, where she tracked down and secretly photographed a man she had previously followed in Paris [15].

-In contrast to Calle's covert urban performances, Guy Debord and the Situationists sought to reinvent everyday life in urban spaces by constructing situations which disrupt the ordinary and normal in order to jolt people out of their customary ways of thinking and acting.
-Using dérive (the urban flow of acts and encounters) and détournement (rerouting of events and images), the Situationist developed a number of experimental techniques that stressed the relationship between events, the environment, and its participants - urban strangers [14].
+In contrast to the covert urban performances of Acconci and Calle, Guy Debord and the Situationists sought to reinvent everyday life in urban spaces by constructing situations which disrupted the ordinary and normal in order to jolt people out of their customary ways of thinking and acting.
+Using dérive (the urban flow of acts and encounters) and détournement (rerouting of events and images), the Situationist developed a number of experimental techniques that stressed the relationship between events, the environment, and its participants - urban strangers [16].